Etienne Compérat

 • Coursework

-• CV
+• Resume

 Hi!
-I’m Etienne Compérat, a Pre-doctoral Fellow in the Department of Economics at the University of Zurich under the supervision of Hans-Joachim Voth.
+I’m Etienne Compérat, a predoctoral fellow in the Department of Economics at the University of Zurich under the supervision of Hans-Joachim Voth.
 Welcome to my website!
 1

 Etienne Compérat

-JPE Replicator, UChicago
+JPE Replicator | UChicago

 Github LinkedIn UZH